Intelliswift Pioneers Practical Adoption of Acceptance Test-Driven Development

 How to utilize FitNesse as a collaboration tool for software development following Agile methodologies?

 FitNesse enables the ability to measure the running system performance as well as the tested features, which is a key metric for measuring software project progress and success.
 The success of the software project depends mainly on collaboration and communication.
 We use Fit to a great extend for enhancing collaboration in software development based on Agile methodologies.
-It also enables customers, testers, and programmers learn more about their software by comparing expectations to actual results.
+It also enables customers, testers, and programmers to learn more about their software by comparing expectations to actual results.
 This is the best way to collaborate on complicated problems early in the development cycle with fewer errors.

 The Fit tool is used to write, organize, and execute table- based tests.
 Fit tables help to clarify “textual requirements.”
 The tables “are taken as requirements verifiable and executable.”
 The motive behind Fit/FitNesse testing is to demonstrate working functionalities.